-About 37 million Americans suffer from sinusitis (sinus infections) with 26.9 million adults diagnosed each year.
-Sinusitis is an inflammation of the nasal sinuses commonly known to most of us as sinus infections.
-For many sinus infections become a chronic health issue that can acutely affect quality of life.
-Sinusitis usually occurs when the mucous membranes in your nose and sinuses become irritated by such things as a cold, allergies, or pollution which then initiates inflammation.
+Close to 37 million Americans suffer from sinusitis (sinus infections), with 26.9 million adults diagnosed each year.
+Sinusitis is an inflammation of the nasal sinuses commonly known to most of us as sinus infections, for many sinus infections become a chronic health issue that can acutely affect the quality of life.
+Sinusitis usually occurs when the mucous membranes in your nose and sinuses become irritated by such things as cold, allergies, or pollution, which then initiates inflammation.
 Once inflamed, the movement of your cilia (the tiny hairs that coat the mucous membranes and are responsible for moving mucus over their surfaces) slows down.
-At the same time, the irritation encourages your mucous glands to produce more mucus than usual to dilute the bacteria.
-This results in mucus getting trapped in your sinuses, where it can easily become infected.
+At the same time, the irritation encourages your mucous glands to produce more mucus than usual to dilute the bacteria resulting in mucus getting trapped in your sinuses, where it can quickly become infected.

-Sinusitis (sinus infections) is usually treated with antibiotics, which may help to alleviate symptoms, but can prove to be a disaster when used long-term.
+Sinusitis (sinus infections) is usually treated with antibiotics, which may help to alleviate symptoms, but can prove to be a disaster to the microbiome when used long-term.

-Sinusitis can be diagnosed as being acute or chronic, and can last for months or years if not properly dealt with.
-Symptoms differ for each type of sinusitis and can include:
+Sinusitis can be diagnosed as being acute or chronic and can last for months or years if not correctly dealt with.
+Symptoms differ for each type of sinusitis and can include symptoms such as:

 - Runny nose